CLRA Staff

 Tara Coleman

-Tara received her Bachelor’s degree from SUNY Oneonta, MBA from Dowling College, and an Excellence in Nonprofit Management Certificate from Adelphi University.
+Tara received her bachelor’s degree from SUNY Oneonta, MBA from Dowling College, and an Excellence in Nonprofit Management Certificate from Adelphi University.
 She has several years of experience managing technical training programs and teaching Microsoft Office courses.
-She has been a dedicated volunteer and advocate for children serving her community as PTA Secretary, Treasurer and President.
+She is a dedicated volunteer and advocate for children serving her community as PTA Secretary, Treasurer and President.

 In Memory of JoAnn Russo